a-rodin/svg2ttf-cubic2quad-test/README.md

-Two simple programs that allows to test cubic2Quad converter from svg2ttf package.
+Two simple programs that allow to test cubic2Quad converter from svg2ttf package.

 The first one is bezier_math.js.
 It tries to use cubic2Quad function to approximate cubic BezerCurve.
 It outputs the results of approximation into data/subdirectory.